Aintree fixtures 1946 - 1989 and developments to the National meeting from 1976

 Bearing in mind the status the National meeting now enjoys as a festival to rival Cheltenham it seems incredulous that race two in 1980 was a Juvenile selling hurdle run over two miles.
 True it was the most valulable selling hurdle in the calender but it was completely out of place at such a prestigious meeting.
 Perhaps it was no great surprise that it only lasted three runnings.

 Race three was a competitive three mile handicap chase run over a variety of sponsored guises over the decade with the name changing almost yearly.
 (My personal favourite was its 1982 guise as the "Kelvinator Domestic Appliances Handicap Chase").
 Notable winners included future National runners SILENT VALLEY (1982), GAINSAY (1987) and RINUS (1988) and in 1982 HALLO DANDY and GREASEPAINT took part.
 The race remained as part of the programme throughout the decade although it was moved about in the race order.
-It remains to this day and now run as the Betway Handicap Chase it is the race that precedes the National itself.
+It remains to this day and now run as the William Handicap Chase and registered in honour of Freebooter it is race three on Grand National day.

 Before the meeting became an all jumping affair in 1976 the highlight of day two was the Mildmay Chase.
 In the late seventies it had seen the likes of NIGHT NURSE compete (and win) in it but by the eighties the race was a pale shadow of its former self.
 Run with a variety of sponsors it was race four for one year in 1980 before being moved about the day ultimately to its opening slot in 1985.
 Two notable horses were added to its roll of honour, the brilliant but ill-fated NODDY`S RYDE who blazed the trail in 1984 and dual Queen Mother winner PEARLYMAN in 1986.
-In 1985 it provided one of the meetings biggest shocks away from the National fences when 100-1 outsider PAN ARCTIC landed the spoils in what for one year was run as the "Riding for the Disabled Association Novices Chase" Gradually over the nineties the race was restored to its former glory and run now as the Grade 1 Maghull Novices Chase it is one of the top novice chases in the calender and in 2019 was the third event on Grand National day.
+In 1985 it provided one of the meetings biggest shocks away from the National fences when 100-1 outsider PAN ARCTIC landed the spoils in what for one year was run as the "Riding for the Disabled Association Novices Chase" Gradually over the nineties the race was restored to its former glory and run now as the Grade 1 Maghull Novices Chase it is one of the top novice chases in the calender and in 2024 was the race run after the Grand National.

 When the Foxhunters was added to the Friday programme it became the fourth event on the card.